thesofproject/sof-docs/architectures/index.rst

 Architecture & System Design
 ############################

 Sound Open Firmware (SOF) is built upon the **Zephyr RTOS** and is designed to run across diverse hardware architectures without being coupled to any specific DSP or host processor.
-SOF is architected to run on any architecture and SoC supported by Zephyr—spanning Tensilica Xtensa, ARM Cortex-M, and RISC-V targets.
+SOF is designed to run on any architecture and SoC supported by Zephyr—spanning Tensilica Xtensa, ARM Cortex-M, and RISC-V targets.
 The architecture is strictly modular: silicon-specific and platform-specific implementations reside in partitioned directories and Zephyr device drivers, exposing generic, standardized APIs to the core framework.

 System & Software Architecture
 ******************************